 Cardiac Excitation-Contraction Coupling

-Mechanisms that enhance the concentration of cytosolic calcium increase the amount of ATP hydrolyzed and the force generated by the actin and myosin interactions, as well as the velocity of shortening.
+Mechanisms that enhance the concentration of cytosolic calcium increase the amount of ATP hydrolyzed, and increase the force generated by the actin and myosin interactions, as well as the velocity of shortening.
 Physiologically, cytosolic calcium concentrations are influenced primarily by beta-adrenoceptor-coupled mechanisms.
-Beta-adrenergic stimulation, as occurs when sympathetic nerves are activated, increases cAMP which in turn activates protein kinase to increase in calcium entry into the cell through L-type calcium channels.
-Activation of the IP3 signal transduction pathway also can stimulate the release of calcium by the SR through IP3 receptors located on the SR. Furthermore, activation of the cAMP-dependent protein kinase phosphorylates a protein (phospholamban) on the SR that normally inhibits calcium uptake.
-This disinhibition of phospholamban leads to an increased rate of calcium uptake by the SR. Therefore, beta-adrenergic stimulation increases the force and shortening velocity of contraction (i.e., positive inotropy), and increases the rate of relaxation (i.e., positive lusitropy).
+Beta-adrenergic stimulation, as occurs when sympathetic nerves are activated, increases cAMP, which activates protein kinase to increase in calcium entry into the cell through L-type calcium channels.
+Activation of the IP3 signal transduction pathway also can stimulate the release of calcium by the SR through IP3 receptors on the SR. Activation of the cAMP-dependent protein kinase phosphorylates a protein (phospholamban) on the SR that normally inhibits calcium uptake.
+This disinhibition of phospholamban increases the rate of calcium uptake by the SR. Therefore, beta-adrenergic stimulation increases the force and shortening velocity of contraction (i.e., positive inotropy), and increases the rate of relaxation (i.e., positive lusitropy).

-Another potential regulatory mechanism for ECC involves altering the sensitivity of TN-C for calcium.
-There are investigational drugs that enhance TN-C calcium sensitivity and thereby exert a positive inotropic influence on the heart.
-One potential downside with these drugs, however, is that enhanced TN-C binding to calcium can reduce the rate of relaxation, thereby causing diastolic dysfunction.
+Another potential regulatory mechanism for ECC involves altering the affinity of TN-C for calcium.
+There are investigational drugs that enhance TN-C calcium affinity and exert a positive inotropic influence on the heart.
+One potential downside to these drugs, however, is that enhanced TN-C binding to calcium can reduce the rate of relaxation, causing diastolic dysfunction.

-In systolic heart failure, ECC can be impaired at several different sites.
-First, there can be decreased influx of calcium into the cell through L-type calcium channels (resulting from impaired signal transduction), which decreases subsequent calcium release by the SR. There can also be a decrease in TN-C affinity for calcium, so that a given increase in calcium in the vicinity of the troponin complex has less of an activating effect on cardiac contraction.
+In systolic heart failure, ECC can be impaired at several sites.
+First, there can be a decreased influx of calcium into the cell through L-type calcium channels (resulting from impaired signal transduction), which decreases subsequent calcium release by the SR. There can also be a decrease in TN-C affinity for calcium, so that an increase in free calcium near the troponin complex has less of an activating effect on cardiac contraction.
 In some forms of diastolic heart failure, there is evidence that the function of the SR ATP-dependent calcium pump is impaired.
-This defect would retard the rate of calcium uptake by the SR and reduce the rate of relaxation, leading to diastolic dysfunction.
+This defect would slow the rate of calcium uptake by the SR and reduce the rate of relaxation, leading to diastolic dysfunction.